View Anna Skory's Obituary on TheDay.com and share memories

 |

-New London - Anna (Pulito) Skory, 100 of New London entered eternal life Mar.
+New London - Anna (Pulito) Skory, 100, of New London entered eternal life Mar.
 20, 2019.
 She was born Apr.
-28, 1918 in N.Y. the daughter of the late Frank and Rosa (Ruzzi) Pulito.
-She was the beloved daughter of Sharon Gould of Italy.
-Mrs. Skory was a US Coast Guard veteran of WW II.
-She retired from the federal government, working in Immigration & Naturalization Service for 32 years.
-Her family will receive relatives and friends at 11 a.m on Sunday, Apr.
-28, 2019, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave.
-New London.
-Interment in CT Veteran's Cemetery with military honors will be private.
-A complete obit will appear in Sunday's edition of the Day.
+28, 1918, in New York City, N.Y. the daughter of the late Frank and Rosa (Ruzzi) Pulito.
+She moved to Hartford with her parents, where she graduated from Weaver High School and attended Hillyer College.
+Mrs. Skory was a WW II veteran, serving in the US Coast Guard; she was also a member of WAVES National.

+She was employed by the federal government, at the Immigration & Naturalization Service for 32 years, retiring in 1977, when she and her late husband John Skory moved to New London.
+Anna was a devout Roman Catholic and a communicant of St. Joseph Church in New London.
+She was a member of Dante Alighieri Society, L+M Hospital Auxiliary, New London Historical Society, and the New London Senior Center.

+She is survived by her daughter Sharon Gould, of Milan, Italy; her granddaughter, Mercedes Broeks; and her great-granddaughters, Maya and Zahara of Arizona.
+She was predeceased by her husband, John; her son, Francis Gould; and siblings, Aida Mascolo, Bovio and Francis Pulito.